DataDog/integrations-extras/keep/README.md

 ## Uninstallation

 - Once this integration has been uninstalled, any previous authorizations are revoked.
-- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][3].
-- Confirm that `Webhooks` integration does not contain `keep-datadog-webhook-integration-UUID` in the Datadog's (Integrations Page)[https://app.datadoghq.com/integrations].
+- Confirm that the `Webhooks` integration does not contain `keep-datadog-webhook-integration-UUID` on the [Integrations page][4].

 ### Validation

 To validate Keep's integration is properly working, follow the next steps:
-1. Head over to Datadog's (Integrations Page)[https://app.datadoghq.com/integrations]
+1. Navigate to the [Integrations page][4].
-2. Search for `Webhooks`
+2. Search for `Webhooks`.
-3. Click the `Webhooks` tile
+3. Click the `Webhooks` tile.
-4. In the installed `Webhooks` list, look for a `Webhook` that starts with `keep-datadog-webhook-integration-UUID`
+4. In the installed `Webhooks` list, look for a `Webhook` that starts with `keep-datadog-webhook-integration-UUID`.

 ## Data Collected